telattar/bestie/README.md

 ## 📩 How It Works
 1. Admin can subscribe users to receive motivational emails.
-2. Every Sunday at **12 PM Cairo Time**, Bestie sends them a message.
+2. Every Sunday at **12 PM Local Cairo Time**, Bestie sends them a message.
 3. On a user's birthday, they receive a personalized birthday email. 🥳
 4. Each email includes an **unsubscribe link** for users who wish to opt out.